Sep 27, 2023

 Since your local computer serves as a mail server, incoming emails are stored in your disk drive.
 Having complete control over your own mail server makes optimizing security and troubleshooting easier.

-You will have the total freedom to make all sorts of improvements to your private email servers.
+Once you buy a VPS, you will have the total freedom to make all sorts of improvements to your private email servers.
 With the dedicated resources you won’t share with other users, this email server type offers faster response time and a more scalable email infrastructure than public email service.

 Also, creating unlimited email accounts mainly benefits team-based projects as you can assign an unlimited number of accounts to them.